Transforming Libro.ca Through Storytelling

 ✔️ Good Navigation

-New Mobile Design
+New Mobile Design Navigation

-Old Mobile Design
+Old Mobile Navigation

 New Desktop Design